-The easiest reason to defer to SharePoint from the IT perspective is the name recognition of Microsoft, and ability to earmark sizable budget dollars for a product with Microsoft’s backing.
-There is an old adage, no IT guys has ever been fired by choosing IBM.
+The easiest reason to defer to SharePoint from the IT perspective is the name recognition of Microsoft, and the ability to earmark sizable budget dollars for a product with Microsoft’s backing.
+There is an old adage, no IT guy has ever been fired by choosing IBM.
 The same applies to SharePoint.
 Defaulting to SharePoint as a solution however is one out of convenience, not out of practicality.
-SharePoint’s potential to solve specific business processes is possible, however companies rarely consider the ongoing management of the platform over time.
-Complex workflow configuration, Security and Active Directory maintenance, and the frequent updates from Microsoft takes manpower to facilitate over and beyond most mid-sized IT Staffs.
-This leaves many SharePoint implementation left half-baked and far short of the original intention.
+SharePoint’s potential to solve specific business processes is possible, however, companies rarely consider the ongoing management of the platform over time.
+Complex workflow configuration, Security and Active Directory maintenance, and the frequent updates from Microsoft take manpower to facilitate over and beyond most mid-sized IT Staffs.
+This leaves many SharePoint implementations left half-baked and far short of the original intention.

 This sounds like a small distinction but can end up being the difference between a successful or failed implementation.
 Low code still requires Coding, just less of it.
-This means you still need the development resource, and still requires the translation from high level concepts driven by departments, and then translated into programmatic logic.
+This means you still need the development resource, and still require the translation from high-level concepts driven by departments, and then translated into programmatic logic.
 When processes are not clearly understood it can result in blown budgets due to mis-engineered application development.
 No Code platforms like OMNIDEK allow for “citizen-developing” meaning the existing department managers can create their own process improvements inside a secure and code-free playground.
-Simple Drag and Drop process creation and a singular inbox and reporting creator allows for an efficient assembly line of work process.
+Simple Drag and Drop process creation and a singular inbox and reporting creator allow for an efficient assembly line of the work process.

 The future data-first Content Management model is at odds with SharePoint and the idea of a file sitting in a folder.
-There seems to be a built-in Microsoft chokepoint of all business process ending in the storage of the file on a server/cloud, and then that file attached and sent via email or published/shared on SharePoint.
+There seems to be a built-in Microsoft chokepoint of all business processes ending in the storage of the file on a server/cloud, and then that file is attached and sent via email or published/shared on SharePoint.
 Nearly every application today follows the same chokepoints.
-In the coming data driven work sphere, the limitation of the scanned image and arcane file sharing will be rendered non-necessary and replaced by granular data sharing.
+In the coming data-driven work sphere, the limitation of the scanned image and arcane file-sharing will be rendered non-necessary and replaced by granular data sharing.
 This future is seen in Financial and Medical portal collaboration where data is shared granularly without the constraints of an 8 ½ x 11 image.
-The advantage of granular data sharing can create powerful opportunities for businesses and their contacts to begin doing work together and paving the way for a secure and connected network of business traffic.
-Due to Sharepoint’s file based storage structure, many companies are starting to look for other apps and portal platforms to aid in creating granular data sharing protocols which can create additional data silos.
-This serves as counter to the overarching goal of SharePoint serving as the centralized hub for content and creates difficult management of multiple sharing platforms.
+The advantage of granular data sharing can create powerful opportunities for businesses and their contacts to begin doing work together and pave the way for a secure and connected network of business traffic.
+Due to Sharepoint’s file-based storage structure, many companies are starting to look for other apps and portal platforms to aid in creating granular data sharing protocols which can create additional data silos.
+This serves as a counter to the overarching goal of SharePoint serving as the centralized hub for content and creates difficult management of multiple sharing platforms.